TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Testing/Index.rst

 .. important::

    Remember, cglFixMyCommit only checks files in latest commit, so you must have committed already.
-Commit again with --amend after you checked things and repaired the file, or call cglFixMyCommit.sh -h for alternatives.
+Commit again with `git commit --amend` after you checked things and repaired the file, or call `cglFixMyCommit.sh -h` for alternatives.

 More information
 ================